Back up and restore clusters

 Configure your backup schedule and restore databases

-By default, clusters are backed up automatically every 24 hours, and these automatic backups are retained for 8 days.
+By default, clusters are backed up automatically every 24 hours, and these automatic full backups are retained for 8 days.
 The first automatic backup is triggered after 24 hours of creating a table, and is scheduled every 24 hours thereafter.

 To change the backup schedule, create your own schedule.
-To enable or disable scheduled backups, click the Scheduled backup option.

 You can also perform backups on demand and manually restore backups.